cleliofs/argent-assessment/README.md

-_(B)_ Serverless:
+_(B)_ Serverless Microservices:

 AWS Lambda lets you run code without provisioning or managing servers.
 Just upload your code and Lambda manages everything that is required to run and scale your code with high availability.

 AWS Lambdas would be triggers via HTTP requests coming from AWS API Gateway.
+Lambda is highly integrated with API Gateway.
+The possibility of making synchronous calls from API Gateway to AWS Lambda enables the creation of fully serverless applications.

 _Note:_ A small drawback from this approach is what is called "cold starts" for AWS Lambdas.
 Cold start execution has a direct impact on the code execution time of an application.